EnMasseProject/enmasse-workshop/README.md

    * topic     - pub/sub on broker

-#### Creating addresses
+##### Creating addresses for this workshop

 Go to the console, and locate the 'console' route.
 Click on the link to get to the EnMasse console.

 Create an addresses for your IoT sensors to report metrics on:

-   * temperature - type multicast - used by devices to report temperature
+   * temperature - type topic - used by devices to report temperature
-   * status - type multicast      - used by devices to report their status
-   * notifications - type queue   - used by spark to report anomalies
+   * max         - type anycast - used by Spark driver to report the max temperature

 Then a few addresses for controlling devices

    * control/device1 - type queue - used to send control messages to device1
    * control/device2 - type queue - used to send control messages to device2
    * control/device3 - type queue - used to send control messages to device3

 ### Installing Spark